 To end the day in luxury, B-Heaven Granada is not just a bar, but an experience in itself.
 Wear your best, because this is where your night begins.

-9. Take an unconventional tour of Granada by night
+9. Take an unconventional excursion through Granada by night

-In addition to the free tours that you can take around the city, you can also book a night tour of Granada.
-These tours are quite atypical and a lot of fun, as the guides usually put special effort into making the tour original in every way.
+In addition to the free tours that you can take around the city, you can also take a night tour of Granada.
+These tours are quite atypical and very fun, as the guides usually put special effort in making the tour original in every way.

 If you want to live a night tour-adventure in Granada and go through the city with maps and flashlights on your forehead discovering the secrets of this beautiful city, do not hesitate, you will know its other side and you will not stop having fun with the most extravagant guides of Andalusia.
 100% recommended.

-10. Dramatized night visit to the Cemetery San Jose in Granada
+10. Dramatized visit at night to the San José Cemetery in Granada.

-I have left this tour for the end because it is the most curious one.
-In this guided tour through the necropolis of Granada you will meet some of the most outstanding personalities of the history of Granada, who will take you to incredible places full of history such as the garden of the Alixares, while you learn a little about the city and its past.
+I have left this tour for the end because it is the most curious.
+In this guided tour through the necropolis of Granada you will meet some of the most important personalities of the history of Granada, who will take you to incredible places full of history such as the garden of the Alixares, while you learn a little about the city and its past.

 Thanks to the performances of the actors and actresses you will discover the powerful attraction of the place and you will be surprised how many secrets it can keep.
 If you ask me, this is a highly recommended excursion.